top of page

 İstanΠόλις

 Ayvansaray is a neighborhood inside the city walls on the Golden Horn and on the northwestern side of the Historical Peninsula.
-The name of the town is commonly traced back to two stories: during the Ottoman Empire’s reign, livestock brought from abroad was kept here, and the neighborhood was called “Hayvan Sarayı,’’ meaning “animal palace.”
-The second story states the name comes from the combination of two Persian words, “iwan” and “saray.”
-Put together, the two words mean “Veranda Palace,” which is a reference to the landmark Palace of Blachernae (τὸ ἐν Βλαχέρναις Παλάτιον, tó en Vlachérnais Palátion) that once housed the Byzantine emperors but is largely in ruins today.
+The name of the town is commonly traced back to two stories: during the Ottoman Empire’s reign, livestock brought from abroad was kept here, and the neighborhood was called “hayvan sarayı,’’ meaning “animal palace.”
+The second story states the name comes from a combination of two Persian words, “iwan” and “saray.”
+Put together, the words mean “veranda palace,” which is a reference to the landmark Palace of Blachernae (τὸ ἐν Βλαχέρναις Παλάτιον, tó en Vlachérnais Palátion) that once housed the Byzantine emperors but is largely in ruins today.

 A 1869 lithograph of the Palace of Blachernae by Mary Walker (Source: The Byzantine Legacy)

-In the fifth century, the sister of the Byzantine Emperor Theodosius II, Pulcheria, built the Theotokos Church next to the Holy Spring of Blachernae.
+In the fifth century, the sister of the Byzantine Emperor Theodosius II, Aelia Pulcheria, built a church next to the Holy Spring of Blachernae.
 This was a defining feature that led to the erection of two more adjacent buildings within the next two hundred years.
-One of the buildings was the Ayios Soros Chapel, where clothing believed to belong to the Virgin Mary was kept.
+One of the buildings was the Hagios Soros Chapel, where clothing believed to belong to the Virgin Mary was kept.
 This became an attraction for visiting emperors, thus drawing further attention to the area.
 Over the next centuries, Ayvansaray increasingly became of interest to Byzantine rulers, and more religious and political landmarks were built.
 In the eleventh century, Emperor Alexios I Komnenos moved his residence to the Palace of Blachernae while also renovating and expanding the existing complex.
+The site where Pulcheria first established the church, which sparked a series of activities in the area, later became home to the Church of Saint Mary of Blachernae (Θεοτόκος των Βλαχερνών, Meryem Ana Kilisesi), a structure that still stands today.

 Land walls and the Palace of Bachernae (Source: Salt Research)